selimanac/defold-sublime-text/README.md

 ### Usage:
 The package will automatically check for annotation updates on startup (if `auto_check_annotations` is enabled).
 You can also manually check for updates through the menu: `Tools > Defold > Annotations > Check for Updates`.

+## Console Features

+The console view shows output from the Defold Editor with several optimizations:

+- **Clickable File References**: Click on the triangles (▶) next to file paths to jump directly to that file and line number
+- **Performance Optimizations**:
+  - Only refreshes when visible to conserve resources
+  - Automatically limits the number of lines shown (configurable via `console_max_lines`)
+  - Provides a "Clear Console" command for manual cleanup

+### Console Commands
+- **Show Console**: Display the Defold console panel
+- **Refresh Console**: Manually refresh the console content
+- **Clear Console**: Clear all content from the console

 ## Key Bindings
 ### Build Commands